 └── console.json

-Each config specifies resolution defaults, input mappings, audio quality settings, and platform-specific features.
+Each config should define resolution defaults, input mappings, audio quality settings and any platform-specific features.

-For a small team building a 2D game with cross-platform aspirations:
+For a small team building a 2D game with cross-platform ambitions, the order matters.

-The key insight: cross-platform isn’t about doing more work.
-It’s about doing the right work once, with the right architecture, so each additional platform is an incremental effort rather than a rewrite.
+The point is not to do more work for its own sake.
+It is to do the right work once, with the right structure, so each new platform becomes an extension rather than a rewrite.

 Check our projects page to see cross-platform thinking in practice, or explore the HGE engine documentation for a look at how abstraction works in a real 2D framework.